owl-93/Determinate-Progress-View-Demo/README.md

 # Determinate Progress View Demo App

-A demo application for the [Determinate Progress View Library](https://github.com/owl-93/DeterminateProgressView)
+A demo application for the [Determinate Progress View Library](https://github.com/owl-93/DeterminateProgressView) which is a determinate circular progress bar view for android.

+The library is built in Kotlin and supports heavy customization via XML or kotlin code.

 ## GIFS
 ### General Styling options